Which Big Data Framework is the Best Fit?

 Apache Hadoop wasn’t just the “elephant in the room”, as some had called it in the early days of big data.
-Hadoop was the room.
+Hadoop was in the room.
 But that is all changing as Hadoop moves over to make way for Apache Spark, a newer and more advanced big data tool from the Apache Software Foundation.

 There’s no question that Spark has ignited a firestorm of activity within the open-source community.
 So much so, that organizations looking to adopt a big data strategy are now questioning which solution might be a better fit, Hadoop vs. Spark, or both?
 To help answer that question, here’s a comparative look at these two big data frameworks.